CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/dp900-01-cosmos-lab.md

 5. After saving the new item, notice that additional metadata properties are added automatically.

 ### Task 4  : Query the database

+This task demonstrates how to create, view, and query items in a Cosmos DB container using the Data Explorer interface, simulating how developers would interact with the database using SDKs in real-world applications.

 1. In the  **Data Explorer**  page, select the  **New SQL Query**  icon.